Skip to content

 Most DSCR lenders prefer a ratio of at least 1.2.
 Any DSCR over 1.0 means the property income can cover the debt, but 1.2 or higher leaves room for profit.
 For the lender, that means lesser risk.
 Ideally, the golden ratio would be 2.0 since the property can cover its debt two times.

-Here are seven reasons why DSCR loans should be your next financing option:
+Here is why DSCR loans could be your next financing option:

 1. No Personal Income Verification Required